neslinesli93/hits-rs/README.md

 - `lower`

-Decides whether to show the `hits` in lowercase.
+Decides whether to show the `hits` text in lowercase.
 Defaults to false.

 ## Environment variables